Partnerships with families

 California Early Start Services

 Early Start is California’s name for programs that provide services to infants and toddlers (birth to three) with disabilities, and their families.
-LEAD-K Family Services will refer you and your baby to your local Early Start program.
+LEAD-K Family Services will refer you and your baby to your local Early Start program serving families with Deaf and Hard of Hearing children.
 Then, the Early Start staff will contact your family and make an appointment to meet with your family.
-A teacher of Deaf and Hard of Hearing students and/or a speech/language pathologist will be part of the team that meets with your family.
-The Early Start teacher must be specially trained and qualified to work with young children who are Deaf and hard of hearing.
+A teacher of the Deaf and a speech/language pathologist will be part of the team that meets with your family.
+The Early Start teacher must be specially trained and qualified to work with young Deaf and hard of hearing children.

 Visits are provided to your family typically by a Teacher of the Deaf (TOD) to share resources about language opportunities, and developmental milestones.
 Your Early Start teacher, from your Special Education Local Plan AreH (SELPA) will help you explore opportunities, and support your journey with your Deaf/Hard of Hearing (DHH) child.